fritzfrancisco/FileRenamingHelper/README.md

 ## Usage

 1. Open [Jupyter Notebook](https://jupyter.org/) following the instructions in the installation section.
 Update ```input_file_pattern``` and ```output_dir``` to match your requirements in Cell 2 and run it.
 Be sure to make sure to account for differences between Unix and Windows and ideally not having blank spaces in filenames!
 I would recommend using only '/' in all file paths, as the script should account for it.
+Note, if the ```output_dir``` does not exist yet it will be created by running Cell 2.

+2. Run Cells 1-2 to import required libraries and set corresponding path variables.

-2. Run Cell 3, which should display an image and open an input field.
+3. Run Cell 3, which should start displaing an image and open an input field.
+Input the corresponding values and press ```Enter``` to confirm.
+If you make a mistake the easiest way to undo it is to rename the last mistakable labeled file manually and changing the values for ```Tag``` and ```Rank``` on the next image, as they will be updated and kept this way.

+4. Lastly, if you want to stop and continue at a later point in time, you can do so.
+Just keep track of the continuous image index and change the ```start_file``` variable to the number you want to continue on.
+This does not work across directories, since when you change the directory the number of images changes and everything should be started from a fresh session!

 ## Note
 Additional notebooks are supplied for image rectification and camera calibration which are not further explained in this README.